fourier/cgn/README.md

 Here we create a package and 2 objects in a package.

-The first object, ***PersonalUserData***, will have setters and will have a JSON-parser generated.
+The first object, ***PersonalUserData***, will have setters and will have a JSON-parser/generator created.
 If the field doesn't have a type, the **string** type assumed.
 One can see how to define arrays as types as well - using square brackets as in **visits** field.

 The second object will not have any setters, however the [Builder](http://en.wikipedia.org/wiki/Builder_pattern) inner class will be generated.
 The object as well will implement Android's [Parcelable](http://developer.android.com/reference/android/os/Parcelable.html) interface.
 One can see how the previously defined object can be used as a field type.